chi-collective/genparse/README.md

 ## Acknowledgments

-- Thanks to the Hugging Face team for their Transformers library
-- Lark parser for grammar parsing capabilities
+- Thanks to Hugging Face, VLLM, Lark, and all of the teams we have dependencies on.

 ## Contact